amongsusman/BorderExpandingPlugin/README.md

 12. Boot up minecraft and go to multiplayer, and add server: server address is localhost
 13. Once the server has booted up, you should be able to join.
 Enjoy!

-#Commands
+# Commands (for everytime you need to start a new world)
-/teleport -> teleports you to a random spot in the world /startborder -> sets up the 3x3 border at the beginning (do once you found a good spot to start)
+1. /teleport -> teleports you to a random spot in the world
+2. /startborder -> sets up the 3x3 border at the beginning (do once you found a good spot to start)